 Lotus F1 Team is about to go live with a converged datacentre infrastructure as it begins the development of a championship-winning car for 2015.

 The company has a four-year relationship with EMC, which is a development partner for 2014.
-"The focus of the partnership is about transforming our existing infrastructure to challenge," he said.
+"The focus of the partnership is about transforming our existing infrastructure to challenge," Taylor says.

 IT is a fully signed up member of the race team.
-Taylor said: "In terms of IT jurisdiction we cover everything: design, R&D, engineering and trackside."
+Taylor says: "In terms of IT jurisdiction we cover everything: design, R&D, engineering and trackside."

 "Formula One is all about aerodynamic development.
 We evaluate our performance and our competitors.
 Every single track is different," said Taylor.